 Many people now have bucket-lists, detailed goals and dreams they hope to fulfill before they reach their final resting place.
 It seems reasonable to assume that several destinations on most lists are added without any real knowledge of the place.
 The first spark of inspiration provided by a short article or single photograph but imagination requiring it be added to the list.

 Our imagination can take us anywhere, anytime and with anyone, it is without boundaries.
 It is possible to explore the bottom of the Mariana Trench or a Black Hole in space.
 Haven’t done this already… your imagination is selling you short!

 Day dreamers are often a maligned species, they are somehow tainted and accused of never likely to achieve anything.
 Really?
-I submit that probably the greatest explorers, statesmen and entrepreneurs all started out as dreamers.
-Do not be afraid to dream, imagination is a a powerful tool, without it there would be little creativity in our world, it would be a dull place to hang out.
+I submit that the greatest explorers, statesmen and entrepreneurs all probably started out as dreamers.
+Do not be afraid to dream, imagination is a powerful tool, without it there would be little creativity in our world, it would be a dull place to hang out.

 There is a downside; arriving at that dream destination full of anticipation, preconceptions can often lead to disappointment.
 Even paradise will rarely deliver if the bar is set too high.
-It maybe easier to say than achieve but attempt to temper the anticipation.
+It maybe easier to say than do, but attempt to temper the anticipation.
 Travel with an attitude for adventure and see the world through the eyes of a child.
 A sense of wonder makes every journey an adventure.

 Our planet is shrinking, as technology continues to advance.
 Air travel has brought even the most remote location within reach of many.
 Travel to the polar regions has never been more popular, space travel will soon be possible, we can book rooms in hotels beneath the ocean or made of ice.
 I am grateful there are still places that will remain beyond our reach and are only possible through mind travel.